Applying for Licences for Protected Wreck Sites

-For more information see Historic Scotland's website
+For more information see Historic Scotland's website.

-Applying to dive on a historic wreck
+Applying to dive on a Protected Wreck Site

-It will then be considered by Historic England, who will in turn recommend to the Secretary of State whether or not a licence should be granted.
+When an application is received it is considered by Historic England, who will in turn recommend to the Secretary of State whether or not a licence should be granted.

 Historic England may also recommend that certain conditions are attached.